tofaramususa/Python_Modules/README.md

 ## Overview

 This repository explores and utilizes the advanced features of Python.
-It includes self-made notes on each topic and sometimes python code files.
+It includes self-made notes on each topic and, in some cases, python code files.

 ### Topics Covered